 Lyme disease is a threat to dogs and cats.
 Almost every pet owner in Massachusetts has seen a tick on their pet at some point.
 The dog tick (Dermacentor variabilis) and the deer tick (Ixodes scapularis) are the two most common ticks in MA.
-Deer ticks are small, about the size of a pinhead Lyme disease is caused by the bite of an infected deer tick.
+Deer ticks are small, about the size of a pinhead Lyme disease is caused by the bite of an infected deer tick in Massachusetts.
 The tick life cycle has four stages and completes in 2 years.
 All through out their life cycle they need blood meals to pass from larva to adult.
 This is where mammals play a role.
 Ticks can easily go undetected on you or your pet for days, which is why we recommend doing tick checks daily.
-Pets can carry ticks into your house and potentially expose everyone to a tick bite.
+Pets can carry ticks into your Massachusetts house and potentially expose everyone to a tick bite.
 Ticks can live in a house for up to 3 days before dying,due to a lack of moisture.
 If you let your pet on your bed or furniture you risk a tick bite.
 Ticks can easily migrate to you and go undetected.
 By

 implementing a tick management program within your yard you will drastically lower you and your pet’s exposure to ticks.

 Ticks are active above 32 degrees in Massachusetts.
 You don’t feel it when a tick bites you, this is why it is very important to do frequent tick checks during and after being outdoors.
 A daily tick check is still the best protection against Lyme disease and tick-borne illnesses.

 How much does it cost and how many treatments are needed in Massachusetts?